reactjs/react.dev/content/docs/addons-test-utils.md

 });
 ```

-Don't forget that dispatching DOM events only works when the DOM container is added to the `document`.
-You can use a helper like [`react-testing-library`](https://github.com/kentcdodds/react-testing-library) to reduce the boilerplate code.
+- Don't forget that dispatching DOM events only works when the DOM container is added to the `document`.
+You can use a library like [React Testing Library](https://testing-library.com/react) to reduce the boilerplate code.

+- The [`recipes`](/docs/recipes.html) document contains more details on how `act()` behaves, with examples and usage.

 * * *